Echoing Amazon: Walmart, Target try local package delivery

-The move is just the latest example of how Walmart Inc (WMT.N) and Target Corp (TGT.N) are working to close the gap with Amazon.com Inc (AMZN.O), the No. 1 online retailer.
-Amazon has recruited armies of small businesses to provide delivery services from vans emblazoned with the company's logo - an effort that has helped it control customer wait times and costs.
+The move is just the latest example of how Walmart Inc and Target Corp are working to close the gap with Amazon.com Inc, the No. 1 online retailer.
+Amazon has recruited armies of small businesses to provide delivery services from vans emblazoned with the company’s logo - an effort that has helped it control customer wait times and costs.

-UPS (UPS.N), FedEx Corp (FDX.N) and the USPS have been inundated with packages since the coronavirus pandemic hit U.S. shores last year - forcing retailers to seek new ways to get goods into the hands of customers while containing soaring delivery costs.
+UPS, FedEx Corp and the USPS have been inundated with packages since the coronavirus pandemic hit U.S. shores last year - forcing retailers to seek new ways to get goods into the hands of customers while containing soaring delivery costs.

 Walmart - a key FedEx delivery customer - has been trialing its first company-branded “last-mile” delivery vans, John Furner, Walmart’s U.S. chief executive, said on the company’s earnings call on Tuesday.